cperalta22/suz12_nucleation_mesc/README.md

 # Mapping early PRC2 nucleation sites upon Suz12 reintroduction reveals features of de novo Polycomb recruitment

-Itzel Alejandra Hernández-Romero et. al. Corresponding:Victor Julian Valdes
+Itzel Alejandra Hernández-Romero, Carlos Alberto Peralta-Alvarez, Abraham Román-Figueroa, et. al. Corresponding: Victor Julian Valdes

 ## Introduction

+This repository contains code used to analyze data presented as results on our preprint available on bioRxiv.
+Haz click [aqui] (https://www.biorxiv.org/content/10.1101/2025.09.02.673664v1)

+Scripts are presented as were used.

+Please contact me if you require assitance with the code. :)

 - primer elemento
 - segundo elemento